Michicko/react-simple-todo/README.md

-# Simple Todo List with crud operation using React
+# Simple Todo List With Crud Operation

-This is a simple todo list built with reactJs, will be persisted to localstorage
+This is a simple todo list built with reactJs, will be persisted to localstorage.